Accenture/mercury/guides/APPENDIX-II.md

 ## Optional user defined functions

-The following optional route names will be detected by the system to execute additional features.
+The following optional route names will be detected by the system for additional user defined features.

 | Route                        | Purpose                                                                               |
 |:-----------------------------|:--------------------------------------------------------------------------------------|